Qmo37/Java-QuizletBot/README.md

 # Java-QuizletBot

-This is a simple Java program that can help you to automatically generate Quizlet flashcards from "doc", "docx", "pdf", "ppt", "pptx", "xls", "xlsx" files.
+This is a simple Java program that can help you to automatically generate Quizlet flashcards from doc, docx, pdf, ppt, pptx, xls, xlsx files.

 It has a built-in feature to convert the files to text and then generate the flashcards.